sentinel-hub/custom-scripts/planet/skysat/ndvi/index.md

 The example data is using Planet Sandox data.
 This data is restricted to Sentinel Hub users with active paid plans.
 If you are already a Planet Customer, see [here](https://community.planet.com/sentinel-hub-81/access-new-tools-for-analyzing-your-planet-data-on-sentinel-hub-732) on how to get access.

-## Evaluate and visualize

-As SkySat is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser links are not possible due to the personalized data credentials.

 ## General description

 The well known and widely used NDVI is a simple, but effective index for quantifying green vegetation.
 It normalizes green leaf scattering in Near Infrared wavelengths with chlorophyll absorption in red wavelengths.